Spiraling infections grip low-vaccination parts of Europe

 Hungary said 107 people died from COVID-19 between Wednesday and Thursday, the highest daily total since May 5.
 Authorities confirmed 6,268 new infections, roughly 2.5 times more than last Thursday.

 Bulgaria on Thursday reported 4,922 new cases, and authorities said 86% involved unvaccinated people.
-Only 28.5% of Bulgaria’s population of 7 million has been fully vaccinated, the lowest rates in the European Union.
+Only 28.5% of Bulgaria’s population of 7 million has been fully vaccinated.

+After battling a major outbreak for weeks, doctors in Romania said they were exhausted and finding it hard to cope with both full hospitals and anti-vaccination propaganda.

+Cristian Oancea, a physician at Victor Babes Hospital for Infectious Diseases in Timisoara, told The Associated Press Thursday that many unvaccinated patients regret not getting jabbed when they find themselves in hospital beds.

 ————